 The Transformation of the North Shore & Acrisure Stadium

 The North Shore – where Acrisure Stadium and PNC Park, along with several office, entertainment, retail and dining developments, currently stand – has been the site of Pittsburgh’s professional and college sports dynasty since the late 19th century.
-The area has grown and changed as much as the stadiums and the teams they house, serving as the foundation of Pittsburgh’s storied professional and college sports history throughout.
+The area has grown and changed as much as the stadiums and the teams it houses, serving as the foundation of Pittsburgh’s storied professional and college sports history throughout.

-The North Shore’s transformation from a service yard to an integral part of downtown Pittsburgh and the evolution of the facilities and the Steelers, the Pirates and the Pittsburgh Panthers themselves demonstrate the extent to which the Pittsburgh community and its professional and college sports teams have worked together through public-private partnerships to achieve better outcomes for the entire city.
+The North Shore’s transformation from a service yard to an integral part of downtown Pittsburgh – and the evolution of both the facilities and the Steelers, the Pirates and the Pittsburgh Panthers themselves – demonstrate the extent to which the Pittsburgh community and its professional and college sports teams have worked together through public-private partnerships to achieve better outcomes for the entire city.
 Pittsburgh sports fans, neighbors and tourists alike can enjoy their favorite teams, shows, museums and more just steps from downtown Pittsburgh, and the North Shore itself is now a bustling extension of the urban core.

 Below is a brief history of Acrisure Stadium and its predecessors – and how Pittsburgh grew into the regional sports and entertainment hub it is today.